EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

 ## A Spectral Library is a vector layer

-The EnMAP-Box stores spectral profiles on basis of QGIS Vector Layer
+The EnMAP-Box stores spectral profiles in vector Layer.

 - you can add, modify and remove fields as known from other vector layers.
 - spectral profiles are stored in binary or text field attributes
 - spectral profile fields are designated to a Spectral Profile editor widget

 1. Open the Spectral Library properties
 2.